Using Microsoft Power BI – Business Data Analytics for Better Reporting

 Historical data changes can usually be handled by adding change tracking mechanisms like SQL change tracking or more brute-force mechanisms for change detection.

 Process changes that break data linkages and inconsistent business practices are examples of things that cause data quality issues.
 Either there needs to be organizational change (sometimes it’s cultural change) to address these ongoing issues, or more stringent data quality validation needs to take place, with processes that detect invalid data and report validation errors for someone to address.
-The BI development team can provide users with mechanisms to address data quality issues.
+The BI development team can do this work to provide users with mechanisms to address data quality issues.
 Still, cultural change to adopt practices that encourage high data quality will improve the organization over time and reduce the need for the BI team to provide these mechanisms.